Xc banner image

 Begin with a comprehensive audit to identify:

-- Functional features: provider search, location finders, symptom checkers, forms, appointment scheduling, online bill pay, and service line landing pages
+• Functional features such as provider search, location finders, symptom checkers, forms, appointment scheduling, online bill pay, and service line landing pages

-- Design elements: page layouts, ADA compliance indicators, color contrast guidelines, and typographic hierarchy designed for accessibility
+• Design elements including page layouts, ADA compliance indicators, color contrast guidelines, and accessible typography hierarchy

 Step 2: Match Features to Accelerator Components

-Once you have an inventory, begin matching to the component library.
+Once you have an inventory, begin matching features to the accelerator component library.
 Common reusable healthcare components include:

-These components often address common needs across hospitals, clinics, and health systems.
+These components address common needs across hospitals, clinics, and large healthcare systems.

 Step 3: Styling and Brand Alignment

-- Ensuring mobile responsiveness for patients on the go
+• Ensuring mobile responsiveness for patients accessing care information on the go

-- Aligning content hierarchy for easy navigation of services
+• Aligning content hierarchy to simplify navigation across services

-These changes typically require CSS overrides, not custom development, freeing up time for more complex tasks.
+These changes typically require CSS overrides rather than custom development, freeing engineering resources for more complex integrations.

 Step 4: Addressing Feature Gaps

-In some cases, custom development is necessary for:
+In some cases custom development will still be required, particularly for:

-- Integration with legacy EMRs, CRMs, or IAM platforms
+• Integration with legacy EMRs, CRMs, or identity management platforms

-Using a feature matrix helps identify what’s covered, what requires adjustment, and what needs to be built from scratch.
+Using a feature matrix helps identify what is covered, what requires adjustment, and what needs to be built from scratch.

 Example: Feature Mapping Across Five Healthcare Sites